openstate/open-raadsinformatie/maintenance_guide.md

 - Optionally set `source_name` if municipality name can't be properly derived from shortname.
 - Optionally set `municipality_prefix` if municipality has multiple suppliers per region.
 - The next step depends on supplier, see below
-- Push to master, semaphore (currently at jurrian's account!) starts deploying.
-In this step, dependabot might want to update a lib.
+- Push and a Docker image is built (tests are run) and pushed to github container registry, which you can see at: `https://github.com/openstate/open-raadsinformatie/pkgs/container/open-raadsinformatie/versions`
 - sh to `redis` (see [redis](#redis))
 - `select 1` for setting individual municipalities
 - `set "ori.{supplier}.{key}"  "all daily monthly"` add municipality
 - `exit`
-- Make sure the image version running in GCLoud is the latest one containing the new municipalities.
+- Make sure the image version running in GCLoud is the [latest one](https://github.com/openstate/open-raadsinformatie/pkgs/container/open-raadsinformatie/versions) containing the new municipalities.
 You can check the [backend deployment](https://console.cloud.google.com/kubernetes/deployment/europe-west4-a/ori-cluster/production/backend/yaml/edit?authuser=1&project=open-raadsinformatie-52162).
-The last number of the version should be the build number of semaphore.
+The last number of the version should be the build number of .
 If this is not a match, you can manually set it in the deployment YAML file.
 - see [#starting-a-run](#starting-a-run) below to sh into `backend-${id}`
 - start the extraction process for the new municipality `/opt/ori $ python manage.py extract process all --source_path=ori.notubiz.weesp`.
 They will be set in a list for `celery`, which means that they will be processed in time.
 You can scale up the amount of workers for `backend` in Google, but it's probably not necessary.
 - You can track the progress in the Google cloud logs.